Start here:

 Taleb’s own “Skin in the Game” is dedicated to Ron Paul, “a Roman among Greeks”.
 By this he means Ron Paul saw what worked instead of following false ideologies.
 But of course, Ron Paul’s motivation was chiefly ethics, libertarian ethics; the very same ethics Taleb denigrates.

 While Taleb might prefer his own cerebral localism or scalable government (a point known to libertarians already, see here regarding James Madison’s fiction), the important question is how to bring it about.
-Who will go the barricades based on a mathematical abstraction?!
+Who will storm the barricades based on a mathematical abstraction?!

 To quote Murray Rothbard: